 The truth: Is LASIK expensive?

 With all this talk about discount facilities, you may be wondering, “is LASIK so expensive that discount facilities exist at all?”

 It depends on how you define expensive.
 According to the American Refractive Surgery Council, the price of LASIK has remained pretty stable for the past decade.
-In fact, they estimate that today’s LASIK procedures are actually 20 to 30% cheaper than they were 10 years ago when you consider inflation rates.The average cost of LASIK in 2020 typically ranges between $1,500 to $3,500 per eye depending on factors such as surgeon expertise, location, and your unique vision conditions.
+In fact, they estimate that today’s LASIK procedures are actually 20 to 30% cheaper than they were 10 years ago when factoring in inflation rates.The average cost of LASIK in 2020 typically ranges between $1,500 to $3,500 per eye depending on factors such as surgeon expertise, location, and your unique vision conditions.
 But as we said before, you should also consider the long-term value of a LASIK procedure, not just the initial laser eye surgery price.